imflash217/portfolio/docs/blogs/deep_learning/blog_einops.md

 <figure markdown>
 ![](../../../assets/blogs/deep_learning/einops/images_19.png)
 </figure>

-4. Order of axes matter as usual.
+:dart: Order of axes matter as usual.
 You can repeat each pixel 3 times by changing the order of axes in repeat
 ```python
 ## repeat the pixels along the width dim.
 3 times
 u = repeat(images[0], "h w c -> h (w repeat) c", repeat=3)